Flora 1970 painting

 Produced by Flora archivist Barbara Economon, the prints have been meticulously crafted and painstakingly replicated from the original painting using state-of-the-art digital technology.

 Only twenty (20) prints of Chance Encounter were produced for this edition.
 Each print is numbered in the lower right corner and titled in the lower left corner beneath the image and authenticated on the reverse with the stamped seal of Jim Flora Art (a Flora family enterprise).
-Print numbers 1/20 thru 20/20 have been sold; the edition is now sold out and no longer available as a fine art edition in wall display-sized format.
+Print numbers 1/20 thru 20/20 have been purchased; the edition is now sold out and no longer available as a fine art edition in wall display-sized format.
 Chance Encounter may later be offered in reduced form in print items such as cards, calendars or folios, or commissioned as exclusive, premium-priced, custom-formatted single prints produced privately at our discretion.

 The sale price of the final print was $500.00.
 Edition prints in private hands might appear on the secondary market, but we do not arrange such offerings and will not be personally involved in secondary sales.